Michelle Obama Continues Push to Get People to the Polls With New PSA

 Through volunteer recruitment, changes to the registration process, and boosting conversations about the importance of voting, When We All vote hopes of getting citizens in all 50 states registered to vote and participating in elections.

 On Sept.
 22, the group will kick off a national “week of action,” which will feature nearly 2,000 events in 49 states.
-Obama will host two events in Las Vegas and Miami — both of which are in states that are home to pivotal U.S. Senate and gubernatorial elections — while her fellow celebrity co-chairs will lead rallys in Atlanta, Houston, Pittsburgh, Detroit and Los Angeles.
+Obama will host two events in Las Vegas and Miami — both of which are in states that are home to pivotal U.S. Senate and gubernatorial elections — while her fellow celebrity co-chairs will lead rallies in Atlanta, Houston, Nashville, Pittsburgh, Detroit and Los Angeles.

 The goal right now, is to get as many people registered and ready as possible.
 The group has made registration easy on its website and also launched a new text-to-register feature that can be accessed by sending the message “WeAllVote” to 97779.
 But starting in October, the group will shift gears and focus on get-out-the vote efforts.